Banduk Marika: Later life and death

 Marika died on 12 July 2021, aged 66.

+After her death, per Yolngu tradition, she is no longer referred to by her full name, but called Dr B Marika.

 Honours and recognition

 A colour photographic portrait of Marika taken by Anne Zahalka in 1990 is held by the National Portrait Gallery of Australia.

 At the 2001 National Indigenous Arts Awards Marika won the Red Ochre Award for her work in the visual arts, the award having been created to recognise "outstanding contribution[s] to the development and recognition of Indigenous arts and culture.

 In 2005, she won the bark painting prize at the Telstra National Aboriginal and Torres Strait Islander Art Awards for the painting Yalangbara.
 She was assisted in painting the work by Boliny and Ralwurrandji Wanambi.

 Her book, Yalangbara: Art of the Djang'kawu, was joint winner of the 2009 Chief Minister's Northern Territory Book History Awards.

 In April 2018 Marika received an honorary doctorate from Flinders University for "her remarkable contributions as a First Nations artist and cultural advocate for the Yolngu people".

 Marika was made an Officer of the Order of Australia (AO) in the 2019 Australia Day Honours for "distinguished service to the visual arts, particularly to Indigenous printmaking and bark painting, and through cultural advisory roles".

-In 2020 Marika featured as one of six Indigenous artists in the ABC TV series This Place: Artist Series.
-The series is a partnership between the Australian Broadcasting Corporation and the National Gallery of Australia, in which the producers travelled to the countries of "some of Australia's greatest Indigenous artists to share stories about their work, their country, and their communities".
+In 2020 Marika was featured as one of six Indigenous artists in the ABC TV series This Place: Artist Series.
+The series is a partnership between the Australian Broadcasting Corporation (ABC) and the National Gallery of Australia (NGA), in which the producers travelled to the countries of "some of Australia's greatest Indigenous artists to share stories about their work, their country, and their communities".

 Also in 2020, she was honoured as Senior Territorian of the Year.